-- Have COVID-19 symptoms such as fever, cough, shortness of breath or difficulty breathing, chills, muscle pain, new loss of taste or smell, congestion or runny nose, vomiting or diarrhea, or sore throat or fatigue
+- Have COVID-19 symptoms such as cough, fever or chills, shortness of breath or difficulty breathing, muscle or body aches, sore throat, new loss of taste or smell, diarrhea, headache, new fatigue, nausea or vomiting, or congestion or runny nose.

 - Are recommended for testing by their doctor or local health department for public health monitoring or other reasons

 Many health experts believe that more people — including those with no symptoms of the virus — need to be tested to help prevent the virus’s spread.
 Since availability of testing supplies varies across the country, this is being discussed by federal, state and local agencies.

 People Who Have Recovered from COVID-19: